patel-ravi/Detecting-anomalous-banking-activities-using-ML/README.md

 Team members: Sanjana Parmar, Ravikumar Patel, Chris Weddle

-Please refer the project file for further details related to the project
+Please refer the project file for further details related to the project.